The Rock Enrichment Academy LLC Handbook

 - Fines will not exceed the cost to repair or replace property damaged by the student.

 - Probation may involve loss of privileges and exclusions from activities.

 - All situations will be handled on a case-by-case basis.

-- The student and parent must accept any discipline measures or be dismissed from the program without a refund (see refund clause).
+- The student and parent must accept any disciplinary measures or be dismissed from the program without a refund.

 Revised September 8th, 2023